 Christmas is the perfect time to get cosy at home, snuggled up with the ones you love and appreciating the simple things in life.
-Rustic Christmas decorating ideas are aren authentic way to embrace the warm and welcoming woodland theme this year.
+Rustic Christmas decorating ideas are an authentic way to embrace the warm and welcoming woodland theme this year.

 Out of all the Christmas ideas, the rustic, Scandi style is one of the most inviting - and bang on trend.
 You don't have to live in a quirkily cosy cabin to make this look your own, as you can create your own country retreat even in an urban home.